muttakyn/FR-System-Final/readme.md

 ## Prerequisites
 You need Python 3, Tensorflow, Keras and more tools/ packages.
-Check requirements.txt file for the whole list of required tolls and packages.
+Check requirements.txt file for the whole list of required tools and packages.

 ## Installation
 Use run.sh script to run the application.